A two term Kuznecov sum formula: Introduction

 \subsection{Acknowledgements}

 Both authors are grateful to Steve Zelditch for suggesting the problem and for providing his invaluable input on an early draft of the paper.
 Steve Zelditch also communicated to the authors that he initiated a project in studying the two-term asymptotics for several other cases, including ladder sums for Fourier coefficients of restricted eigenfunctions as in \cite{WXZ1,WXZ2}, and the asymptotics for $L^2$ restrictions of eigenfunctions.
+The authors want to thank an anonymous referee for many helpful historical comments.